Factoring Fees: What to Expect

 Instead of a strict credit line, invoice factoring gives you access to the cash you need whenever you need it!
 Your funding potential is only limited by your sales and will grow as your company grows.
 Also, you can reduce your invoice factoring costs by choosing which invoices to factor and when.
 Not to mention, factoring won’t add debt to your balance sheet.

 What is the Cost of Not Factoring?

 Before you ask “How much are the factoring charges?” ask “What is the cost of not factoring my invoices?”

 Whether you are just starting up, recovering from financial difficulty, or positioning your company for growth, invoice factoring may make the difference between success and failure.

 The cost of factoring is designed to put more money in your account – where it can do the most good.
 More importantly, invoice factoring is a relationship intended to revitalize your business.
 The services you receive from an invoice factoring company more than justifies the cost.

-First, you decide which accounts to factor, how many invoices to send, and when to send them.
+1. You decide which accounts to factor, how many invoices to send, and when to send them.
 If you fully understand your customers’ payment patterns you can hold on to an invoice until closer to the expected payment date to lower your factoring costs.

-Second and most imperative is to focus your efforts on reliable, solid paying customers.
+2. Focus your efforts on reliable, solid paying customers.
 When you take advantage of free credit checks you can verify that new customers are a good bet and tighten up your clientele to only work with the customers that will truly help your business grow.